1. Sustainability TOP

 Management Structure

-These activities are conducted in reference to the Cybersecurity Management Guidelines issued by the Ministry of Economy, Trade and Industry, international regulations such as UN-R155 adopted by the World Forum for Harmonization of Vehicle Regulations (WP.29) under the United Nations Economic Commission for Europe, as well as international standards including ISO 21434, ISO 27001, and NIST SP800-171.
+These activities are conducted with reference to the Cybersecurity Management Guidelines set forth by the Ministry of Economy, Trade and Industry, as well as international standards such as ISO 21434, ISO 27001, NIST SP800-171, and UN-R155/156, which were adopted by the World Forum for Harmonization of Vehicle Regulations (WP.29) under the United Nations Economic Commission for Europe.

 1. *J-Auto-ISAC: Japan Automotive ISAC, a Japanese automotive cybersecurity organization.